Bias and Excess Variance in Election Polling: A Not-So-Hidden Markov Model: Proposed and Comparison Models

 where $\vect Y$ is all the polls of election $r$ and $n_r$ is the number of election $r$ polls.
-With $\mu_\alpha = 0$ and $\sigma_\alpha^2$ sufficiently large, this posterior simplifies to have expected value of $\sum_i (y_i - v_r)/n_r$, an equally weighted average of the observed differences between the polls and election outcome.
+With $\mu_\alpha = 0$ and $\sigma_\alpha^2$ sufficiently large, this posterior simplifies to have expected value of $\sum_i (y_i - v_r)/n_r$, an equally weighted average of the observed differences between the polls and the election outcome.
 Clear in this construction is the importance of $T$ under the Static Model.
 All polls are weighted equally, regardless of when they were conducted, so $T$ must be carefully chosen.

-The Linear Model does not have this interpretation even when $\beta_r = 0$.
+\textbf{Linear Model.} The Linear Model does not have this interpretation even when $\beta_r = 0$.
 Recall that under this model for a poll with large sample size: $y_i \sim N(p_i,\tau_r^2)$ where $p_i = \logit^{-1}(\alpha_r + \beta_r t_i + \logit(v_r))$.
 This likelihood is not log-quadratic in $\alpha_r$, so it is not conjugate with a normal prior.
 The logistic transformation required to ensure polls' expected values lie between 0 and 1 means that the estimated $\alpha_r$ cannot be expressed as a function of the observed errors $y_i - v_r$.
+Moreover, because of the linear assumption, additional polls showing large support for candidate A when the election result was close to 50-50, can actually cause the Linear Model to estimate that polls favor candidate B. The linear trend needs to become steeper to fit the early polls, which shifts the intercept $\alpha_r$ in the opposite direction of what the new data indicate.
+We demonstrate that this phenomenon does indeed happen in Section~\ref{sec:comparisons}.